AdobeDocs/campaign-classic.en/help/configuration/using/editing-forms.md

    1. From the menu, choose **[!UICONTROL Administration]** > **[!UICONTROL Configuration]** > **[!UICONTROL Data schemas]**.
    1. Select a data schema and extend it.
 For example, you can add fields.
 [Read more](extending-a-schema.md).

+      >[!CAUTION]
+      > Do not modify the original data in a factory namespace, but, instead, extend it in a custom namespace.
+The reason is that, during software upgrades, all data in the factory namespaces are overwritten.
+For example, the data in the xtk, ncm, and nms factory namespaces are overwritten.
+The data in your custom namespaces is not modified.

+  1. Modify the factory input form: